Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-typography-components.md

 framework: vue
 ---

-In this post we will create two typography components that we will use throughout the App for all of our Typography.
+In this post we will create a couple of typography components that we will use throughout the App for all of our Typography.

-First create a folder in the components directory called typography.
-And create a file called HeadingOne.vue and add the following:
+First create a folder in the components directory called `typography`.
+Then create a file called `HeadingOne.vue`and add the following:

 ```
 <template>